datacarpentry/python-ecology-lesson/_episodes/06-loops-and-functions.md

     """
     Writes a csv file for data from a given year.

+    Keyword arguments:
-    this_year --- year for which data is extracted all_data --- DataFrame with multi-year data
+    this_year -- year for which data is extracted all_data -- DataFrame with multi-year data
     """

     # Select data for the year